Omari Forson: Monza

 On 11 June 2024, ahead of the expiration of his contract with Manchester United, Forson agreed to join Serie A side Monza on a free transfer, signing a four-year deal running until the end of June 2028.

 International career

-Forson is eligible to represent England or Ghana at international level.
+Forson is eligible to represent England and Ghana at international level.
 He has played youth international football for England at under-15, under-16, under-19 and under-20 levels.